savoy9/savoy9.github.io/_posts/2019-2-17-Dax-Aggregations.md

 layout: post
 title: Dax Aggregations Part 1
 ---
 **Aggregations** are one of my favorite new features added to Power BI in 2018.
-[Adam thinks so](https://twitter.com/GuyInACube/status/1073693688155529216) too.
+[Adam thinks so too](https://twitter.com/GuyInACube/status/1073693688155529216).
 The quick summary is that if you have two tables about the same facts at different levels of detail, Power BI can intelligently choose which one to use for each query to get the best performance.
 This article is about aggregations.
-If you don’t already learn about them, you should read more about them [here](https://docs.microsoft.com/en-us/power-bi/desktop-aggregations) and [here](https://www.youtube.com/watch?v=RdHSo43LkQg) and [lots](http://radacad.com/power-bi-fast-and-furious-with-aggregations) [of](radacad.com/power-bi-aggregation-step-1-create-the-aggregated-table
+If you don’t already know about them, you should learn more about them [here](https://docs.microsoft.com/en-us/power-bi/desktop-aggregations) and [here](https://www.youtube.com/watch?v=RdHSo43LkQg) and [lots](http://radacad.com/power-bi-fast-and-furious-with-aggregations) [of](radacad.com/power-bi-aggregation-step-1-create-the-aggregated-table
 ) [other](http://radacad.com/dual-storage-mode-the-most-important-configuration-for-aggregations-step-2-power-bi-aggregations) [places](radacad.com/power-bi-aggregations-step-3-configure-aggregation-functions-and-test-aggregations-in-action) first.

 This article isn’t about using Aggregations.
 It’s about how you can…not use them.
 I’m going to explain how to create “aggregations” without using the Aggregations feature.